 Xoi Dau and Xoi Ngu Sac

-The rice continues to play an important part in some of these dishes.
+Rice continues to play an important part in some of these dishes.
 Fish sauce is another thing that cannot be left out if you want to have perfect steamed cakes.
-The sauce has to be salty enough to balance with the taste of plain cakes, sweet enough to keep you addicted, and spicy enough to give a kick at the end and make you excited for more.
+The sauce has to be salty enough to balance with the taste of plain cakes, sweet enough to keep you addicted, and spicy enough to give a kick at the end and excite you for more.